v1vekkumar/deep-learning-in-2-months/README.md

 Deep Learning has transformed this area.
 Stanford’s CS231N course by Andrej Karpathy's course is the best course I have come across; [CS231n Convolutional Neural Networks for Visual Recognition](http://cs231n.github.io/).
-It teaches you the basics and up to convnets, as well as helping you to set up GPU instance in AWS.
+It teaches you the basics up to convnets, as well as helping you to set up GPU instance in AWS.
 Also, take the time to check out [Getting Started in Computer Vision](https://sites.google.com/site/mostafasibrahim/research/articles/how-to-start) by [Mostafa S. Ibrahim](https://sites.google.com/site/mostafasibrahim/)